mchlkntrv/TeaPie/proposals/API Proposal.md

 2. `Environment level`
 3. `Collection level` - this level exists only when running collection (not single test case only)
 4. `Scope level`
-5. `Test Case level`
+5. `Test-Case level`

 The order of the levels determines in which order will be variables collected.
 The priority of variables rise with the level.
-So, for example if variable `foo` is defined on `global level` with the value `moo`, end-user can override its value on all levels from `environment level` to `test case level`.
+So, for example if variable `foo` is defined on `global level` with the value `moo`, end-user can override its value on all levels from `environment level` to `test-case level`.

 Working with variables on specific level: